cnanders/matlab-ascii-comm-notes/README.md

 In general, the programmer does not know how many bytes are returned by each command; the programmer does not know a-priori how many bytes to wait for in the input buffer.

-If we did we could have a while loop similar to while (this.comm.BytesAvailable < bytesRequired) that polls BytesAvailable and then only issues the fread(this.comm, bytesRequired) once those bytes are availabe.
+If the programmer did the programmer could use a while loop similar to while (this.comm.BytesAvailable < bytesRequired) that polls BytesAvailable and then only issues the fread(this.comm, bytesRequired) once those bytes are availabe.
 E.g.:

 ```matlab
 this.waitForBytesAvailable(12);